 Our vision is to be a world-class clinical research centre conducting globally influential trials that make a positive impact on patient care locally.
 We aim to:

-- Build on our international, reputation in translational and clinical research
+- build on our international, reputation in translational and clinical research

-- Play a key role in the cardiovascular research programme at the Barts Heart Centre
+- play a key role in the cardiovascular research programme at the Barts Heart Centre

-- Offer patients a large portfolio of clinical trials that they can participate in
+- offer patients a large portfolio of clinical trials that they can participate in

-- Promote the public understanding of clinical trials
+- promote the public understanding of clinical trials.

 Our values are central to how we work to achieve our aims.
 We work in a way that is:

-- Focused on safety and quality of patient care
+- focused on safety and quality of patient care

-- Conducive to building ongoing relationships with local GP practices and Principal Investigators within Barts Trust
+- conducive to building ongoing relationships with local GP practices and Principal Investigators within Barts Trust

-- In line with Good Clinical Practice and provision of a quality service
+- in line with Good Clinical Practice and provision of a quality service.

 Our strategic goals are to:

-- Increase patient participation in clinical trials
+- increase patient participation in clinical trials

-- Diversify our portfolio of studies
+- diversify our portfolio of studies

-- Ensure the conduct of our trials is to the highest quality standards
+- ensure the conduct of our trials is to the highest quality standards

-- Deliver our studies on time and target
+- deliver our studies on time and target.

 The CRC has strong links with Barts Health NHS Trust.
 Barts is the UK's largest NHS Trust and the Barts Heart Centre is the largest tertiary heart hospital in the UK.
 Cardiovascular research activities will expand in the coming together of the research groups from the London Chest Hospital and the UCL Heart Hospital.

-The University College London Partners (UCLP) Quintiles Prime Site based here, has now expanded across UCLP.
+The University College London Partners (UCLP) IQVIA Prime Site based here, has now expanded across UCLP.
 It is the world’s largest Prime Site.
 The Prime Site concentrates clinical trials across multiple therapeutic areas in a single hub and last year was one of the top recruiters worldwide.
 London is the most active research area within England and we have access to a large and ethnically diverse patient population in inner London.